tylercollier-devmtn/basic/README.md

 }
 ```

+## Building The Correponding Endpoint

-**Building The Correponding Endpoint** - Now we need to build an endpoint to receive the axios call that we are making on our front end.
+Now we need to build an endpoint to receive the axios call that we are making on our front end.
 This endpoint will take in information sent in the request (`req`) and use it to perform a task, then send it back to the front end in a response (`res`).
 In this case, the front end is sending a "get" request because it wants to simply receive information.
 We must match the type of request, therefore we will be creating an `app.get` endpont.
 The URL of this endpoint will need to match what we had in our axios call `/api/test`.
 Inside the callback of the endpoint we need to specify what exactly the get response will send back to the front end, in this case a link.
 It should look like this:

 ```javascript
 app.get('/api/test', (req, res)=> {